markr9805/sbrexx/README.md

 The goal was to provide a command-line interface for SalesBUILDER that would allow a user to pass individual configurations or run sequentially through a series of confiurations to test.

-As there were no real automated testing tools for the product.
-Using a command line, we could run through configurations automatically and check the results.
+As there were no real automated testing tools for the product, using a command line, we could run through configurations automatically and check the results.